PoCInnovation/Pool2023/Software/day02/2 - ORM/Go/README.md

 Create the `UpdateContact` method on the `Controller` type that takes the following parameters:
 - `context`: A context for ENT
-- `id`: the contact ID to be modified
+- `id`: the artist ID to be modified
 - `phone`: The contact's phone number (could be empty/invalid).
 - `email`: Contact email (could be empty/invalid).